 - 19.9.
 The Authority staff shall normally be eligible for a pension provided by its own scheme.
 Staff may opt out of the occupational pension scheme provided by the Authority, but that employers' contribution to any personal pension arrangement, including stakeholder pension shall normally be limited to the national insurance rebate level. - 19.10.
 Any proposal by the Authority to move from the existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires the prior approval of the DfT on a case by case basis.
-Proposals on severance must comply with the rules in chapter 4 of Managing Public Money.

-20. Review of the Authority status
+Proposals on severance must comply with the rules in chapter 4 of Managing Public Money. - 20.
+Review of the Authority status - 20.1.

-20.1.
 The Authority will be reviewed every five years.
-The next review will be due in 2019.
+The next review will be due in 2019. - 21.
+Arrangements in the event that the Authority is wound up - 21.1.
+The DfT shall put in place arrangements to ensure the orderly winding up of the Authority.
+In particular it should ensure that the assets and liabilities of the Authority are passed to any successor organisation and accounted for properly.
+(In the event that there is no successor organisation, the assets and liabilities will revert to the DfT).
+To this end, the DfT shall:

-37 Schedule 4 part 4, 33(3)
+38 Schedule 4 part 4, 33(3)